Hawksbill sea turtle: Feeding

-While they are omnivorous, sea sponges are their principal food; they constitute 70–95% of the turtles' diets.
+While they are omnivorous, sea sponges, their principal food, constitute 70–95% of the turtles' diet.
 However, like many spongivores, they feed only on select species, ignoring many others.
 Caribbean populations feed primarily on the orders Astrophorida, Spirophorida, and Hadromerida in the class Demospongiae.

 Aside from sponges, hawksbills feed on algae, marine plants (seagrasses), woody plant remains, mangrove fruits and seeds, cnidarians (jellyfish, hydrozoans, hard corals, corallimorphs, zoanthids, and sea anemones), comb jellies, bryozoans, mollusks (squid, snails, nudibranchs, bivalves, and tusk shells), echinoderms (sea cucumbers and sea urchins), tunicates, fish and their eggs, crustaceans, and arthropods (crabs, lobsters, barnacles, copepods, and beetles).
 They also feed on the dangerous jellyfish-like hydrozoan, the Portuguese man o' war (Physalia physalis).
 Hawksbills close their unprotected eyes when they feed on these cnidarians.
 The man o' war's stinging cells cannot penetrate the turtles' armored heads.

 Hawksbills are highly resilient and resistant to their prey.
 Some of the sponges they eat, such as Aaptos aaptos, Chondrilla nucula, Tethya actinia, Spheciospongia vesparium, and Suberites domuncula, are highly (often lethally) toxic to other organisms.
 In addition, hawksbills choose sponge species with significant numbers of siliceous spicules, such as Ancorina, Geodia (G. gibberosa), Ecionemia, and Placospongia.